 IKEA’s ‘Pay with your time’ program flips that idea on its head.
 It’s time well-spent in the literal sense — they’re essentially paying you just to make the trip to their stores.

-Although the program exists only as a pilot in Dubai, the implications of taking the 'time well-spent' model so literally have game-changing potential.
-Let's take a look at the pros and cons.
+Although the program exists only as a pilot in Dubai, the implications of taking the ‘time well-spent’ model so literally have game-changing potential in retail.
+Let’s take a look at the pros and cons.

 Imagine feeling so valued as a customer that the store pays you just to go there.
 Not a bad feeling, right?
 Customers certainly appreciate the idea, and you can be sure the experience generates amazing brand loyalty, at least while it’s unique to IKEA.